-The start of the year likely has made you think about what job you would really love to have, and given you the impetus to go searching for it.
+The start of the year likely has made you think about what job you would really love to have, and give you the impetus to go searching for it.
 However, with so many people in the market for a new position right now, it’s important to make sure that your application documents avoid many of the common, fundamental mistakes that are so commonly made by many job candidates.

 Doing so will help you to have the best possible chance of being noticed for all the right reasons when recruiters or business owners go over your documents.
 In particular, it is vital that your resume really stands out from the competition and showcases your strengths as a job candidate.
-If you’re keen to land your dream role sooner rather than later, read on for three key was you can make your resume “sing”.
+If you’re keen to land your dream role sooner rather than later, read on for three key ways you can make your resume “sing”.

 1. Structure the Document in the Best Way

 One of the first things you should do when getting your CV ready for a job application is making sure that it is structured in the best manner.
 When formatting your document, don’t forget that recruiters tend to see dozens, or even hundreds, of resumes in a day, so only have a very short amount of time to look over each one.
 They will tend to scan documents to see if they can find the details they’re most after first, and then will put resumes down after only around 30 seconds or a minute if they can’t immediately see that a candidate would be right for the role.

 This means that, if you want to be seriously considered, you must layout your document in a way that is easily scannable for recruiters.
 Break down the CV into component parts with relevant sub-headings such as:

 - An introductory Summary, Profile, or Objective that lists your main achievements and experience